 The analysis shows that the ICT sector GHG emissions will decrease by 2025 unless we assume that TNOs will fail to achieve their emission reduction targets and the number of end-user devices will substantially increase.
-The most significant driver of the decreasing GHG footprint is the substitution of mobile for stationary devices.
+The most significant driver of the decreasing GHG footprint are the substitution of mobile for stationary devices and TNO's Scope 3 emissions.